The Lancet October 27, 2018

 Setting

-Outcome Time to first occurrence of major adverse cardiovascular events (MACE), defined as cardiovascular death, myocardial infarction, or stroke.
+Outcome Time to first occurrence of a major adverse cardiovascular event (MACE), defined as the composite of cardiovascular death, non-fatal myocardial infarction, or non-fatal stroke.

 Study Limitations

-The study was performed in patients with established cardiovascular disease, which may limit the generalizability of these findings to lower-risk populations.
+The trial exclusively enrolled patients with established cardiovascular disease, limiting the generalizability of the findings to a primary prevention population or lower-risk patients.

 Clinical Significance